RoleModel/BestPractices/git/merge-strategy.md

 git push -f origin <branch-name> # force-push rebased branch to remote
 ```

-Note: pushing the rebased branch with a force requires any other members of the team that may have had that branch checked out to reset their local branch to the new state of origin because the history they are using is now out of sync.
+Note: Any other members of the team that may have had your branch checked out now must reset their local branch to the new state of origin because the history they are using is now out of sync.
 This can be done with the following commands:

 ```bash